mhadaniya/capstone-project/proposal.md

 ### Problem Statement

 Nowadays, streaming services are present in our daily life.
 Video and music recommendations are common as well.
 If you listen to some genre, the probability that you would listen to another band or song of that genre is higher.
 But if you like "opposites" genres, it is more difficult to the streaming service suggest something for you.
 KKBOX, Asia's leading music streaming service and the 11th ACM International Conference on Web Search and Data Mining (WSDM 2018) created a challenge to build a better music recommendation system.
-The challenge is to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
+The challenge is a classification problem to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.

 ### Datasets and Inputs